 Working right for EU/EEA and Swiss Confederation nationals

 Nationals of the EU/EEA and Swiss Confederation working in Romania, either based on a Romanian employment contract or based on a secondment agreement, have free access to the Romanian labour market and no work authorisation has to be obtained for them.
 Still, they have to comply with the provisions of the Romanian Labour Law when concluding an employment contract in Romania.

-Within the framework of provisions of transnational services, the EU/EEA/Swiss Confederation-based employer has the obligation to inform the competent Romanian labour authority whenever their employees are seconded in Romania.
+Within the framework of provisions of transnational services, the EU/EEA/Swiss Confederation-based employer has the obligation to inform the competent Romanian labour authority whenever their employees are seconded in Romania and their secondment is extended beyond 12 months.
 In this respect, a specific notification in a format provided by the law has to be filed with the competent authority, within a specific deadline.
 Failure in fulfilling this obligation is subject to fines.